Off-Flavors · 20 min read

 When a guest or evaluator notices a fault, respond practically.
 Confirm the sensory issue if possible.
 Check whether the problem appears in one glass, one tap, one keg, one package, or multiple lots.
 A single dirty glass is a different problem from an old keg or a contaminated draft line.
 Document enough context to make the next action useful.

 Write notes in three columns: descriptor, likely source, and service response.
 For example, 'skunky sulfur, likely light exposure, remove light-damaged package from service.'
-This format builds practical reasoning without pretending to reproduce any official exam prompt.
+This format builds practical reasoning.

 Frequently asked questions